 Now that we have disposed of the silly idea that Christians are all engaged in wishful thinking, let us check out the true wishful thinking of the typical atheist.

 The typical atheist is a progressive.
 He believes that humanity is getting better and better on its own.
 But this myth of progress is a lot of wishful thinking.
 It is true that we have better technology and that we are making progress on some of the world’s greatest problems, but this must be set against the history of the last century: Hiroshima.
 Nagasaki.
 Two World Wars.
 Pollution.
+Racism.
 Apartheid.
 Genocide.
 Population Control by forced abortion.
 Terrorism.
 Bankers “earning” billions.
 The Gulag.
 Factory Farming of Animals.
 Destruction of the Rain Forest.
 Global poverty.
 Extinction of species.
 AIDS.
 Auscwhitz.
 Rwanda.
 Cambodia’s Killing Fields.
 North Korea.
 Communist Russia.
 The Cultural Revolution.
 Harvesting organs from aborted and shredded unborn humans.
 Global Terrorism.
 Ethnic Cleansing.
 1% controlling the world’s wealth.
 Genetic engineering of unwilling humans.
 North Vietnam.
 ISIS, Forced sterilization….some progress.